 Tip 5: Cache

-One way to prevent the need to physically move hard disks, and in the process improve performance, is to cache commonly used data in memory, thus reducing the amount of steps necessary to complete a database transaction.
-You could run one or more proxy servers, or even a caching application on your SQL server , to serve requests for cached data and significantly reduce the load on your SQL-based system.
-There are great open-source applications available to provide this functionality such as memcached, which can be obtained from Memcached.org.
+One way to prevent the need to physically move hard disks, and in the process improve performance, is to cache commonly used data in memory, thus reducing the number of steps necessary to complete a database transaction.
+You could run one or more proxy servers, or even a caching application on your SQL server, to serve requests for cached data and significantly reduce the load on your SQL-based system.
+There are great open-source applications available to provide this functionality such as Memcached, which can be obtained from Memcached.org.

 Hardware-enabled write caching is also typically supported by hard disk or RAID controller cards.
 Hardware write caching may actually degrade I/O performance, though, depending on the block size, database software, RAID algorithm, and the type of controller being used.
 Additionally, when using certain types of tables combined with certain types of hardware-enabled write caching, an administrator can risk serious database recovery issues in the event of an unexpected application or server shutdown.